mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/persistent-volume/index.md

 ## Resource requirements

-Currently, the resource requirements - volume size, cpu usage, memory requirements, and so forth - of a stateful application **cannot** be changed once you have deployed the app definition.
+Currently, the resource requirements - volume size, CPU usage, memory requirements, and so forth - of a stateful application **cannot** be changed once you have deployed the app definition.

 ## Replication and backups